yobananaboy/bitmap-editor/README.md

 You can chain multiple `S` commands to print the bitmap multiple times from a single input.

-You cannot chain multiple `I N M` commands together, though.
+You can also chain multiple `I N M` commands together.

 Attempting to show or colour a bitmap before it has been created will throw an error.